Top 21 Best Twitch Streamers (2020)

 14. Nickmercs – 2,844,622 followers

-Nick “Nickmercs” Kolcheff is a known esports personality and an american bodybuilder who is currently signed as a member of FaZe Clan after his stint with 100 Thieves.
+Nick “Nickmercs” Kolcheff is a known esports personality and an American bodybuilder who is currently signed as a member of FaZe Clan after his stint with 100 Thieves.

-Nickmercs first grinded it out as a small-time streamer, playing a variety of FPS titles, including a bunch of Call of Duty titles.
+Nickmercs first ground it out as a small-time streamer, playing a variety of FPS titles, including a bunch of Call of Duty titles.
 However, his moment in the spotlight came when he once made the World Record for the most squad kills in Fortnite with 55 total kills.

 Nickmercs has since focused on streaming Fortnite exclusively, letting his audience watch him play Epic Games’ viral hit nearly every day since it was first released.